Inverse (website): History

 Launched in 2015 by Dave Nemetz, co-founder of Bleacher Report, the site was made possible through seed funding with its headquarters in San Francisco, California and the editorial staff initially based in Brooklyn, New York.

 The company raised a $6 million Series A funding in 2016, led by Crosslink Capital with participation from Bertelsmann Digital Media Investments.

 In 2017, the headquarters was moved to SoHo, Manhattan, New York City with an expanded staff of approximately 30 full-time employees and 25 freelancers.
 In September 2017, the company debuted two shows on the Facebook Watch platform.

 On August 15, 2018, six staff writers (15 percent of the staff) were laid off after it was reported that the site's monthly unique visitors went down from 7.2 million in July 2017 to 5.7 million.
 The site's traffic jumped back up in 2018, averaging just above 7 million total visits a month.

 On July 23, 2019, Bustle Digital Group announced they had purchased Inverse.
 Inverse debuted a new design created by Bustle titled "Inverse 2.0" on January 22, 2020.
+In January 2026, Bustle Digital Group closed Inverse's gaming section with layoffs that left the magazine with a "skeleton crew Entertainment Team".